taigi0315/study_english_with_suits/docs/SUBTITLE_UPLOAD_FIX.md

 ```
 Subs/Suits.S01E01.../
 ├── English.srt       ← Source (returned by MediaScanner)
-├── 3_Korean.srt      ← Available for V2 mode
+├── 3_Korean.srt      ← Available for Dual-language mode
-└── 6_Spanish.srt     ← Available for V2 mode
+└── 6_Spanish.srt     ← Available for Dual-language mode
 ```

 The MediaScanner returns the **source language** subtitle only.
-The V2 pipeline will:
+The dual-language pipeline will:
 1. Load source subtitle (English.srt)
 2. Check for target language (e.g., Korean)
 3. Auto-translate if missing using Gemini 1.5 Pro